meltano/meltano/docs/adr/0003-add-incremental-job-support-to-meltano-run.md

 `meltano run` closes in on feature parity with the legacy `elt` command, and it becomes possible to use `run` for incremental jobs.

 However, since users are unable to specify a custom ID `meltano run` can not yet take over for existing job's that have an ID that does not match the auto-generated string.
+This is a limitation will be alleviated with the implementation of the `meltano state` command (ref: [#2754](https://gitlab.com/meltano/meltano/-/issues/2754)) which is specifically targeted to help people migrate their existing job states to the new naming convention.
 Additionally, since mapping names are not used in ID generation users could end up with unintended ID collisions e.g:

 ```